 The City of Manassas sponsors a residential food waste composting program to help reduce the amount of food waste sent to the landfill.
 Food waste can be recycled into compost, a natural soil enhancer, that helps to improve the health of the soil and can reduce the need for fertilizers and pesticides.
-Collected food scraps will be taken nearby to the Balls Ford Road Compost Facility and recycled into compost.
+Weekly collected food scraps will be taken nearby to the Balls Ford Road Compost Facility and recycled into high-quality compost.

 The City of Manassas has been working with Compost Crew to launch the Curbside Food Waste Composting Program.
 Since early 2021, City of Manassas residents participating in the program have collected 39,600 pounds of food scraps to be turned into compost.